-When traveling to Iguazu Falls you need to embrace this journey with the knowledge that you will not only be witnessing one of the Seven Wonders of the World but that there is a varied array of other delights to try your hand at and feast your spoilt eyes on.
+When traveling to Iguazu Falls you need to embrace this journey with the knowledge that you will not only be witnessing one of the Seven Wonders of the World but that there is a varied array of other delights to try out and feast your eyes on.
 As the Iguazu river snakes its way through Brazil and approaches Argentina it suddenly hits an enormous cliff-face and morphs into 250 waterfalls.
 It is hard to find a more overwhelming way to get close to nature and all her glory.

-Getting there is long but easy.
-From Buenos Aires it is a 22-hour coach journey north to Iguazu.
+Getting there is long but simple.
+From Buenos Aires, it is a 22-hour coach journey north to Iguazu.
 Fear not, however, as Argentina is blessed with a very comfortable and efficient bus service.
 We would highly recommend selecting the Super-Cama option (literally means super-bed) which comes with a fully extendable chair that becomes a bed whenever you please.
 Believe us, the further you glide towards the north of Argentina and the more tropical the landscapes become outside, the more you will appreciate the luxury of Argentine bus travel.
 Observe Argentina’s stunning countryside, clutching a glass of fine wine and float your way to Iguazu.
 A journey in Super- Cama will cost around AR$ 1500 by bus.

 While you are there make sure your trip to Iguazu includes a visit to the Hito Tres Fronteras.
 This designated viewpoint located west of the town centre stands high above the turbulent reddish-brown converging point of the Iguazú and Paraná rivers.
 It also forms the Triple Frontera, or Tri Border, and makes for an easy day trip from Iguazu.
 A mini pale-blue-and-white obelisk reminds you that you’re in Argentina; across the Iguazú River is Brazil’s green-and-yellow equivalent; further away, across the Paraná, is Paraguay’s, painted red, white, and blue.